 Colloquia speakers are suggested by a poll of the faculty, post docs, and graduate students.
-Once a tentative list has been determined, the Student Colloquium Committee & Early Colloquium Committee invite the speakers, works out the basics of each visit, including the date, subject of each talk, and the solicitation of an abstract.
-Students on the Colloquium Committees also provide support on the day of each visit, including video-recording or online presentations of the talks.
+Once a tentative list has been determined, the Student Colloquium Committee & Early Career Colloquium Committee invite the speakers, works out the basics of each visit, including the date, subject of each talk, and the solicitation of an abstract.